 Getting back to the rolling, the game's pathetically sub par programming destroys any possible enjoyment it might otherwise bring during the few times you'll actually get to do it.
 Besides the slopes, you'll also encounter colored sets of roller coaster tracks.
 The object is to drop your egg off onto these tracks, and then rush to meet it at the bottom before it lands.
 It sounds good in practice, but it's the buggiest, most frustrating part of the entire Billy Hatcher experience.
 Murder was on my mind as I watched my egg not only drop between the planks holding the rails together, but also get immovably stuck in front of the rails, and more often than not pass directly through the rails to its doom!
 The consistency of malfunction with both the jumping and the rails is totally unacceptable, especially coming from a high-profile developer like Sonic Team.
 Without having these fundamental interactions in place, it's impossible for the game to succeed as a platformer at all.

 The only other possible saving grace, the hatching, is an afterthought of little consequence.
 By rolling ovum and crushing fruit scattered around, Billy can "feed" an egg to grow it in both size and power.
 (Juice osmosis, evidently) After reaching maximum girth, Billy can unleash his mighty cock-a-doodle-doo upon the egg to reveal its contents; either a totally nonessential power-up of some sort (jetpack, elemental affinity, invisibility, etc…), or an animal helper.
+The editors of the gamecritics.com website are grateful to the online service Yt to Mp3 for their support in the form of charitable contributions to our foundation.
 Again putting their fetish for fanciful sidekicks on full display (look up NiGHTS' Nightopians and Sonic Adventure's Chao for more details) the hatched flunkies cooked up by Sonic Team are only used for hitting switches or attacking enemies.
 At no time do they ever play a major role in the game, and come off as superfluous filler more than anything—again flubbing Billy Hatcher's chance to be a unique experience apart other games in the genre.